HaHatake/Kubernetes/README.md

 if you encounted the error "[network] Host [*masuternode IPaddress*] is not able to connect to the following ports: [*your nodes IPaddress*].
 Please check network policies and firewall rules"

 check your Security Group.
 Permit any port (ex.79) from master node IPaddress.

+This cluster is currently Unavailable; areas that interact directly with it will not be available until the API is ready.